Salamanca This north-western gem is one of Spain's best cities to visit.

 Part of what makes its cuisine so popular is its pintxos, a local twist on tapas where small pieces of bread are topped with everything from crispy croquettes and sweet peppers to fried lemony squid held together with a cocktail stick.

-Its atmospheric old town is a pretty sight, too, but San Sebastián’s real drawcard is its picturesque setting along the stunning sweep of La Concha Beach.
+Its atmospheric old town is a pretty sight too, but San Sebastián’s real drawcard is its picturesque setting along the stunning sweep of La Concha, one of Europe’s best urban beaches.

 Top tip: Don’t miss the famous ‘Comb of the Wind’ sculpture by Eduardo Chillida.
 Find it at the end of Ondarreta beach.